-Roundup is a herbicide used to control many varieties of invasive exotic plants.
-Glyphosate, the primary ingredient in Roundup, inhibits a specific enzyme called EPSP synthase, which plants need to grow .
+According to the U.S. Environmental Protection Agency study from 2023, Glyphosate-based Roundup is a herbicide used to control many varieties of invasive exotic plants.
+Glyphosate, the active ingredient in Roundup, inhibits a specific enzyme called EPSP synthase, which plants need to grow .

 These crops are genetically modified (GMO) to be resistant to glyphosate, allowing farmers to spray their fields without damaging the crops.

-Roundup ‘Probably’ Causes Cancer: Report
+Roundup Exposure ‘Probably’ Causes Cancer: Report

-“All three lines of evidence sort of said the same thing, which is we ought to be concerned about this,” said Aaron Blair, a retired epidemiologist from the National Cancer Institute (NCI) and chairman of the group of 17 reviewers who unanimously agreed with the classification.
+All three lines of evidence sort of said the same thing, which is we ought to be concerned about this, said Aaron Blair, a retired epidemiologist from the National Cancer Institute (NCI) and chairman of the group of 17 reviewers who unanimously agreed with the classification.

-- Non-Hodgkin’s Lymphoma
+- Non-Hodgkin Lymphoma